CONSULTATION FEE RANGE

 - Iowa Cannabis Company East in Iowa City

-There are calls to increase the maximum number of dispensaries in Iowa.
-However, even if such a move comes to pass, Iowa is extremely unlikely to have any new dispensaries before 2023.
+There are calls to increase the maximum number of dispensaries in Iowa, although this is unlikely to happen for some time.

 How Much Cannabis Can I Buy & Possess?